Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

 Explain the following to students:

-- You will continue your role as a security analyst at Wonka Corp.
+- You will continue your role as a security analyst at Candy Corp.

-- Your manager needs your assistance finding information on the cybercriminal who is attempting to log in to several administrative websites owned by Wonka.
+- Your manager needs your assistance finding information on the cybercriminal who is attempting to log in to several administrative websites owned by Candy Corp.

 - You are now tasked with isolating several fields from the log file to determine the primary username attempting to log in to the administrative websites.